pegasuswerbeagentur/typo3-docker-boilerplate/README.md

 - set new git origin for the project to push the local repository to:
   - `[~/new-project]$ git remote set-url origin https://github.com/user/repo.git`
   - `[~/new-project]$ git push`
-- change default environment variable values in .env file to your needs
+- change default environment variable values in .env file to your needs:
+  - set the php version (available: 7.2, 7.3, 7.4)
+  - set ssh host and user of remote system
+  - set set database connection of remote typo3 (found in LocalConfiguration.php on remote server)
 - build docker containers:
   - `[~/new-project]$ sudo docker-compose up -d --build`
 - cd into app folder:
   - `[~/new-project]$ cd app`
 - run composer installation:
   - `[~/new-project/app]$ composer install`
-- open browser and set up TYPO3: https://localhost:8000
+- open browser and set up TYPO3: http://localhost:8000

 ## Make commands
+### make init-project:
+Create a locally running copy of the production host via ssh connection:
+- rsync contents of app folder from remote to local project
+- connect to remote via ssh, make datebase dump and save it to local file
+- stop all running docker containers
+- build and start docker containers for project
+- import database into docker container
+- clear cache folders
+- open http://localhost:8000 in google chrome

+### make remote-backup
+Create a backup of the production instance (files and db):
+- create backup folder named with current date, time and project name in `./backup/remote/`
+- connect to remote via ssh, make datebase dump and save it to local file
+- zip database file
+- rsync project files from remote to local backup folder
+- zip files

 ### make db-backup:
 - create typo3 database backup and save it to backup/database/db.sql